mlanduyt/Assignment3/README.md

 ## GETTING STARTED

+The code overview of the FEA code provided for Assignment 3 part 3 is located under CodeStructure.md

 This file is meant as an addition to the finite element analysis held at: https://github.com/Lejeune-Lab-Graduate-Course-Materials/finite-element-analysis/tree/main.

 ## File Management